larryhastings/correlate/README.md

 shouldn't affect the quality of your matches.

 Note that **correlate** is now *very* efficient when it comes to matching with exact keys.
-To be honest, this recommendation is probably out-of-date, and it's fine to leave in all the common keys you want.
+For most people, the additional runtime cost for redundant or common keys is probably negligible, and not worth the additional development time or engoing support cost to make it even worth considering.
 It's true they provide only a tiny amount of signal--but they also have relatively little runtime cost, either in memory or CPU time.
-At this point it's *probably* not worth the bother.
+At this point it's *probably* not worth the bother to almost anybody.

 (But here's a theoretical best of both worlds to consider: for very common keys, consider throwing away the *first* instance.
 I admit I